Targets

 Net zero and other long-term target(s)

 Germany’s target covers all sectors and gases, underpinned by an emissions pathway to 2040 and the communication of binding sectoral targets until 2030.
 International aviation and shipping remain outside of the target’s scope.
 A periodic and legally-binding review process of measures and interim targets by an Expert Council is in place.
 Germany provides separate reduction and removal targets with regards to LULUCF but remains unclear on any other carbon removal.
-The net zero target is enshrined in law in Germany’s climate law 2021.
+The net zero target is enshrined in law in Germany’s Climate Change Act 2021.

 For the full analysis click here.